obsidiansystems/seven-guis-vty/README.md

 ### Layout

-There are a few ways we can lay things out in reflex-vty, from manually specificying locations to using some helpful [layout algorithms](https://hackage.haskell.org/package/reflex-vty-0.2.0.1/docs/Reflex-Vty-Widget-Layout.html#g:12).
+There are a few ways we can lay things out in reflex-vty, from manually specifying locations to using some helpful [layout algorithms](https://hackage.haskell.org/package/reflex-vty-0.2.0.1/docs/Reflex-Vty-Widget-Layout.html#g:12).
 Using the [`Layout`](https://hackage.haskell.org/package/reflex-vty-0.2.0.1/docs/Reflex-Vty-Widget-Layout.html#t:Layout) functionality of reflex-vty, you can specify some layout constraints and have reflex-vty figure out where to draw things to satisfy those constraints.

 We'll specify our layout constraints using the [`tile`](https://hackage.haskell.org/package/reflex-vty-0.2.0.1/docs/Reflex-Vty-Widget-Layout.html#v:tile) function for things that are focusable and the [`grout`](https://hackage.haskell.org/package/reflex-vty-0.2.0.1/docs/Reflex-Vty-Widget-Layout.html#v:grout) for things that are not (but nevertheless take up space).
 Each of these functions takes a `Constraint` that determines how it shares space with other widgets.